-Active listening is the a conscious effort to hear and understand the message that the speaker is attempting to convey.
-Active listening is the most important skill anyone can have when communicating with others.
-Everyone wants to be heard.
+The concept revolves around listening first before expecting to be heard.
+Everyone wants to be heard and let others know that you are doing so.
 Your job effectiveness and the quality of your relationships depend on active listening.
-Actively listening to others provides us with new information about the person with whom we are communicating.
-By actively listening, we learn and understand the needs of the person we are communicating with.
-We feel good about our interactions those interactions and in turn so does the other person.
+Actively listening to others provides us with new information about the person we are communicating with.
+By actively listening, we learn and understand the needs of the person we are communicating with before we express our own.
+We feel good about the interaction and in turn, so does the other person.

 18 Tips to Improve Active Listening

-Our best communication occurs when we are able to give feedback that allows the other person to know that we were really listening to what that person was trying to say.
+Our best communication occurs when we can give feedback that lets the other person know that we were really listening to what that person was trying to say.
 Here are eighteen tips on how to improve your active listening skills.

 1. Pay attention by giving the speaker your undivided attention.
 Your nonverbal communication speaks loudly.